RediSearch/RediSearch/docs/docs/_index.md

 * Unicode support (UTF-8 input required)
 * Retrieval of full document contents or only their IDs
 * Document deletion and updating with index garbage collection
-* Partial and conditional document updates

 For more information about RediSearch features, see the [feature reference](/docs/stack/search/reference) pages.

 ## JSON documents

-When combined with the [RedisJSON](/docs/stack/json) module, which is automatically included with Redis Stack, RediSearch can index and query JSON documents.
+When combined with the [RedisJSON](/docs/stack/json) module, which is included with Redis Stack, RediSearch can index and query JSON documents.

 To learn how to use RediSearch with JSON documents, see [Indexing JSON documents](/docs/stack/search/indexing_json).